-This Bill is NOT about turning off life support, ‘do-not-resuscitate’ requests (CPR) or stopping medical treatment.
+This Bill is NOT about turning off life support, ‘do-not-resuscitate’ requests (not administering CPR) or stopping medical treatment.
 In these situations, a person would die of natural causes – from their underlying medical condition.

 After a person has made a formal request for ‘assisted dying’, two doctors would assess whether the person is eligible.
 The second doctor must be a member of SCENZ, a purposely created group of medical practitioners who are willing to be involved in this process.
-If one or both doctors doubt whether the person has the ability to understand the nature and consequences of ‘assisted dying’, a psychiatrist or psychologist would assess whether the person is able to understand this.
-Each medical practitioner would send their paperwork to a registrar who would co-sign the prescription for lethal drugs.
+If one or both doctors doubt whether the person is competent, a psychiatrist would assess whether the person is able to understand this.
+Each medical practitioner would send their paperwork to a Registrar.

-In this Act, person who is eligible for assisted dying means a person who—
+In this Act, person who is eligible for assisted dying or eligible person means a person who—

 (a) is aged 18 years or over; and